KenKundert/avendesora/doc/advanced.rst

 accomplished by sending misleading URLs in email or placing them on websites.
 When you visit these URLs you are taken to a site that looks identical to the site you were expecting to go to in the hope that you are tricked into giving up your account credentials.
-It used to be that if you carefully inspected the url you could spot deception, but even that is no longer true.
+It used to be that if you carefully inspected the URL you could spot deception, but even that is no longer true.

 *Avendesora* helps you avoid phishing attacks in two ways.
 First, you should